“There was once a young man who wished to gain his Heart’s Desire.”

 He lives in a house down on the North Fork River in southwestern Virginia where he works diligently from his studio, Green Man Press.

-The design of this special, limited edition of ‘Stardust’ has been heavily influenced by the books of the ‘Golden Age of Illustration’ from the early part of the 20th century.
+The design of this special, limited edition of ‘Stardust’ was heavily influenced by the books of the ‘Golden Age of Illustration’ from the early part of the 20th century.
 These were the days of book illustration giants such as Arthur Rackham, Kay Nielsen and Edmund Dulac who were illustrating the Brothers Grimm, Aesops Fables and other fairytale classics.
 I believe that ‘Stardust’, if it had been published at that time and illustrated by Charles Vess, would not have been out of place in the company of those masterpieces.

 Rich Tong – Lyra’s Books